Grandfather: Girl, 6, struck by gunfire while riding in car in Minneapolis dies

-Aniya Allen, the 6-year-old girl shot in the head Monday amid surging gunfire in Minneapolis, has died, her grandfather said in a social media post Wednesday afternoon.
+Aniya Allen, the 6-year-old girl shot in the head Monday amid surging gunfire in Minneapolis, has died, her family and police said Wednesday.

 "These maggots killed my 6 year old granddaughter here in mpls after all I tried to do to help bring love compassion and Peace!" activist K.G.
 Wilson posted to Facebook.
 "I just went from sad to mad.
 Right now all I want to know is who did this?"